FeatureCloud/fc-companion-apps/ImageNormalization/README.md

 # Image Normalization FeatureCloud App

 ## Description
-Using Image Normalization app, users  can normalize and/or standardize their local image datasets with different techniques in FeatureCloud platform.
+Using the Image Normalization app, users can normalize and/or standardize their local image datasets using different FeatureCloud platform techniques.
-This app supports image datasets with .npy format(numpy files).
+This app supports image datasets in NumPy files.

 ## Input
 - train.npy containing the local training data